Tertiary and quaternary IDE¶

 ide3=0x1e8,0x3ee,11(assuming IRQ 11)

-Some Linux distributions may automatically detect and enable both additional channels; however, that is very rarely the case.
+Some distributions may automatically detect additional IDE controllers; however, that is very rarely the case.